tahoeaussie/my-first/README.md

-# my-first
+# this is my readme file
-my first repo
+Hello Cloud Gurus